GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ## Statistical Analysis

 Further details on the statistical analysis will be added to this github repository once the paper related to this project is published.
-At the moment only the scripts used in the analysis have been added to this repository inside the folder ./statistical_analysis_scripts:
+At the moment only the scripts used in the analysis have been added to this repository inside the folder `./statistical_analysis_scripts`:
     - pipeline_statistical_test.R, it contains a main function divided in multiple sub-functions used in the statistical analsyis;
     - run_statistical_analysis.R, it called the main function defined in pipeline_statistical_test.R and its sub-function to run the statistical analsyis.

 # Binary classification

 As for the Statistical Analysis, further details about this step of the analysis will be added to this github repository once the paper is published.
-At the moment only the scripts used in the analysis have been added to this repository inside the folder ./binary_classification_scripts:
+At the moment only the scripts used in the analysis have been added to this repository inside the folder `./binary_classification_scripts`:
+    - classifier_OSS_vs_LSS.py and classifier_OSS_vs_ESS.py, these are the same script but what changes are the input files and the tuning of the hyperparameters
     -